nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Overview of the GUI

 Once MediBase3 is running, you will see the main interface.
-Here’s an overview of the key parts:
+The interface is segmented into different **panel**s, as seen in the image below.
+Here’s an overview of the key panels:

 - **Command Box:** Where you can type and enter commands.
 - **Result Display:** Shows the result of the command you entered.